-Which dates are particularly important in the "story" of the occupation period Denmark?
+Which dates are particularly important in the occupation period of Denmark?

 The dates are milestones in the "tale" of when Denmark became occupied, went to resistance and was liberated.
 One can thus speak of a phase before and a phase after the August uprising in 1943.
 The first phase was the sign of cooperation, while the second phase belonged to the resistance.

 What was the August uprising and the reason for it?